Literature: Far from the Madding Crowd

 - Bastard In Sheep's Clothing: Freaking Boldwood, who is initially reserved and even uninterested in woman but then becomes frightfully jealous and possessive of Bathsheba

 - Bittersweet Ending: By Hardy's standards, this novel ends almost cheerfully.
-A lot of people die — it's still Thomas Hardy we're talking about here — but Bathsheba and Gabriel eventually find some form of happiness and contentment with each other.
+A lot of people die — it's still Thomas Hardy we're talking about here — but Bathsheba and Gabriel eventually find happiness and contentment with each other.

 - Crazy Jealous Guy: Boldwood.